shiroNaux/vaults/Programming language/Programming Paradigm.md

 	- Lisp
 - Functional programming có đôi chút khác biệt với [[Purely Functional Programming]]
 - Được phát triển dựa trên [[Lambda Calculus]]
-- Functional programming languages are typically less efficient in their use of [[../Computer Architecture/Hardware/CPU]] and memory than imperative languages
+- Functional programming languages are typically less efficient in their use of [[CPU]] and memory than imperative languages
 - For programs that handle large [[matrices]] and multidimensional [[../Data/Database/Database |database]], array functional languages were designed with speed optimizations

 ### 2. Logic